 This category is weighted at 75% on the CLDF and includes: curriculum, specialized education, degrees, licenses or areas of expertise.
-Employee received a total of one (1) point out of a possible ten (10) points in this category.
-Employee has failed to provide any credible evidence that would bolster a score in this area.
-In addition, it was within the principal's discretion to assign a numerical value in this category.
+Employee received a total of two (2) points out of a possible ten (10) points in this category and argues that his CLDF contains factual errors upon which the principal relied in completing the form.